-Really simple Mushroom Pasta that is juicy and delicious!
+Really simple Mushroom Pasta that is delicious!
 This is a classic dish, one that requires few ingredients and is so easy to make.

-You know, I know that you know.
-You mushroom pasta loving people just get it.
 The earthiness of mushrooms makes this a really simple flavour packed dish.
 It just works.
 Autumn and mushrooms are like buddies.
 This is earthy, rich, comfort food.
 You know what makes it even better and what I sometimes do..I drop a perfectly poached egg on top of this beauty, then face plant the bowl.
-(She says casually).

 The benefits of mushrooms include: